alihaahmed/Crowdfunding_ETL/README.md

 - A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
 - A "category" column that contains only the category titles

-2. Exported the category DataFrame as category.csv and saved to repository under "Resources" folder.
+2. Exported the category DataFrame as category.csv and saved to repository under "Resources" folder

 3. Extracted and transformed the crowdfunding.xlsx file to create a subcategory DataFrame with the following columns:

 - A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
 - A "subcategory" column that contains only the subcategory titles

-4. Exported the subcategory DataFrame as subcategory.csv and saved to repository under "Resources" folder.
+4. Exported the subcategory DataFrame as subcategory.csv and saved to repository under "Resources" folder

 ## Create the Campaign DataFrame